-Self-directed IRAs are widely considered excellent vehicles for investing in trust deeds.
+Trust deeds in a self-directed IRA are widely considered excellent vehicles for investing.
 This is because there is no tax consequence to income generated within a self-directed IRA until the retirement age of the account holder is reached, or when distributions are taken.
 This is dependent on the IRA type, both Roth and Traditional self-directed accounts have their own pros and cons that all investors should take into consideration.

 Ordinarily, income generated by trust deed investments is taxed as income, but through a tax-advantaged retirement account, the account holder benefits from the tax status of their chosen IRA.